30 Brilliant Large Group Games and Workshop Activities

 3 Question Mingle

-In this group activity, every participant creates three thoughtful questions that they want to ask other group members to get to know them better.
+In this group game, every participant creates three thoughtful questions that they want to ask other group members to get to know them better.
 People start to mingle to ask and answer questions in pairs.
 After asking a question and listening to the answer, they hand over that question.
 Thus, in each one-on-one meeting, participants will swap one question each.

 Icebreaker: The Group Map

 This first step is often energetic as people try to find their relative geographies and move around the space.
-Next, ask the group to reflect on where they are from and then share some positive memories or experiences from that place.
+Next, ask your team to reflect on where they are from and then share some positive memories or experiences from that place.
 As with any large group activity, it’s helpful to go first and demonstrate the kind of thing people should share and set things off in a fun, light mood.

 Apple, Orange and Banana!